With 3/4 sleeves and a variety of designs, this tunic cane be layered over leggings for a fashionable outfit.

-Lots of color choices available.
-Flared bottom preserves the wearer's curves and is not as "tent-like" as some tunics.
+Lots of color and pattern choices available.
+Flared bottom preserves the wearer's curves and is not as "tent-like" as some other tunics.

 Sizing runs small.
 Plus-sizes are not "plus" in American standards.